Quasi-Bayes properties of a recursive procedure for mixtures: Introduction

-These results shed light on an open question by \cite{martinGhosh2008}.
-Although Newton's recursive rule is motivated by computations in \DP mixture models, they show two examples where the Bayesian estimate of $G$ with a \DP prior and the recursive estimate $G_n$ have different performance.
-Thus, they pose an open question: {\em If Newton's recursive algorithm is not an approximation of the \DP prior Bayes estimate, for what prior does the recursive estimate approximate the corresponding Bayes estimate?} Our results explain the reason why the random distribution $G$ may have a probability law far apart from a DP.
-The recursive rule (\ref{eq:newton}) underlies a sequence $(\theta_n)$ which is not exchangeable; thus, there is no random mixing distribution $G$ such that $\theta_i \mid G \iidsim G$ (one might rather think, in a state-space fashion, of a sequence of random distributions $\tG_n$, such that $\theta_n \mid \tG_n \indsim \tG_n$; see Section \ref{sec:quasi-Bayes}).
-However, we show that such $G$ exists asymptotically, and $\theta_n \mid G \approxiid G$ for $n$ large.
-The probability law of $G$ (\lq \lq the prior'') is implicitly determined by the c.i.d. sequence $(X_n)$, through its so-called {\em directing random measure} $F_G$; and, if the mixture $F_G$ is identifiable, it is unique.
-(Notice that we are denoting with the same symbol a distribution function (d.f.) and the corresponding measure).
-Results on the explicit law of the directing random measure of c.i.d. sequences are known only in limited, simple cases.
-We do obtain that the directing random measure for $(X_n)$ is a mixture of the form $F_G$, but we do not have explicit results on the distribution of $G$.
-However, we can prove that, under fairly mild conditions, the random distribution $G$ is absolutely continuous, a.s.; thus, its law is rather a smoothing of a Dirichlet process, the latter a.s. selecting discrete distributions.
-In fact, Newton's algorithm was originally given in terms of densities, assuming that the unknown mixing distribution is absolutely continuous, with density $g$.
-Notice that, if $G_0$ is absolutely continuous with respect to a sigma-finite measure $\lambda$ on $\Theta$ (denoted $G_0\ll\lambda$), then also $G_n\ll\lambda$, a.s., for every $n \geq 1$, and its density $g_n$ satisfies the recursive equations
+These results shed light on an open question posed by \cite{martinGhosh2008}.
+Although Newton's algorithm is popularly used for approximate computations in DP mixture models, the authors show two examples where the Bayesian estimate of $G$ with a DP prior and the recursive estimate $G_n$ have different performance.
+Thus, they pose question: {\em If Newton's recursive algorithm is not an approximation of the DP prior Bayes estimate, for what prior does the recursive estimate approximate the corresponding Bayes estimate?} We have shown that the latent distribution $G$ exists only asymptotically, so that the prior has to be interpreted as the probability law of such {\em asymptotic} $G$; and will generally differ from a DP.
+While the DP is almost surely discrete, we prove that, under fairly mild conditions, the random distribution $G$ is absolutely continuous, almost surely.
+Thus, the c.i.d. model implies a novel prior on absolutely continuous random distributions.

-We have given Newton's rule (\ref{eq:newton}) for the distributions, as they are better defined objects when we read the algorithm as a probabilistic learning rule.

-2. The second main question we address is as follows.
-As an algorithm, Newton's recursive rule (\ref{eq:newton}) only gives a point estimate of the mixing distribution $G$.
-Can one provide a more complete description of the uncertainty?
-A Bayesian approach would fully describe the uncertainty through the posterior distribution.
-Can one enrich Newton's algorithm, by providing a posterior distribution on $G$?